The best TV 2024, chosen by our reviewers for all budgets

 You want the most responsive smart TV platform: Fire TV offers a lot of recommendations, but navigating it does feel clunky, with no easy way to get around menus.

 The Amazon Fire TV Omni QLED is a bargain TV with lots to offer.
-It has a surprisingly vibrant picture, thanks to Dolby Vision and HDR10+ support, and good gaming performance, all at an incredible price.
+We found that it has a surprisingly vibrant picture, thanks to Dolby Vision and HDR10+ support, and good gaming performance, all at an incredible price.
 In terms of value for money, the Omni QLED is a winner.

 Using a QLED panel with local dimming, the Omni QLED's colours are punchy and vibrant, especially with HDR sources.
-It also has a natural-looking image that gives the set a more premium look in terms of picture quality.
-Although its black levels aren't the best and its contrast isn't the richest, the picture you get for the money is surprisingly great.
+It also has a natural-looking image that gives the set a more premium look in terms of picture quality than many of its affordable rivals.
+Although its black levels aren't the best and its contrast isn't the richest, the picture you get for the money is great.

-The Amazon Omni QLED isn't the best TV on the market by some stretch.
-But, when it comes to value, the picture, performance and features you do get are more than above its budget price.
-For people on a budget, this is the go-to TV.
+The Amazon Omni QLED naturally can't match the elite models here, but when it comes to value, the picture, performance and features you get are well beyond its budget price.

 Read our full Amazon Fire TV Omni QLED review